 - What should I do first?

 Baby Safety Tips:

 If you haven't already, start child-proofing now.
 Babies can develop new skills overnight!

-- When your baby pushes up on his hands, take down mobiles.
+- When your baby pushes up on their hands, take down mobiles.

-- Continue to put your baby on his back to sleep.
+- Continue to put your baby on their back to sleep.

 - Never leave your baby alone on a sofa or bed.
-He may be able to roll off soon.
+They may be able to roll off soon.

-- Don't leave small objects lying around that baby can put into his mouth and choke on.
+- Don't leave small objects lying around that baby can put into their mouth and choke on.